EngFlow/gazelle_cc/CONTRIBUTING.md

     Signed-off-by: J. Random Bazeler <jrbazel@example.com>
     ```

     You can sign off your match automatically using `git commit -s` or `git commit --signoff`.
-To automatically sign off commits in your local repository, run:
+To make this more convenient, run the commands below to add `git amend` and `git c` aliases that include this flag:

     ```bash
     git config --add alias.amend "commit --signoff --amend" && \